Search

 Surgical complications: prevention and treatment

-The most common complications––such as bladder spasms, urethral fistulas and wound opening––-resolve with time and proper home care.
+The most common complications––such as wound opening––-resolve with time and proper home care.
 Even then, it is normal for complications to result in temporary feelings of frustration, sadness and even regret.
 It is hard to experience delays in the healing timeline: prolonging when you can get back to work, sit comfortably without a supportive pillow for long periods of time, or engage in sexual activity.
 We encourage you to be patient with your body as it heals from surgical affirmation, lean on your support network (friends, family and/or mental health professionals) and trust that any pain, discomfort and inflammation will eventually subside with the proper care.

-Any patient who undergoes urinary lengthening is expected to experience a certain level of discomfort––such as bladder spasms––while they use a catheter.
-The most common urinary complications that arise will resolve on their own.
-For instance, fistulas or small leaks in the new urethra are usually discovered within the first two weeks after surgery.
-They close nicely with gauze and pressure.
 We encourage you to share any concerns that arise around irregular urination––like the presence of blood, increased straining, urinary retention, frequent urination or a urinary tract infection––with your surgical team and local provider(s).
 No concern is too small for us.
 We are committed to doing everything we can to support you through the difficulties of your recovery process.

 Additionally, wound opening, however slight, can occur when patients make harsh movements early on that stretch the groin.
-Wound opening can delay the amount of time required to heal, which can cause frustration and sometimes worry in patients as they experience prolonged discomfort and delays in returning to their normal life.
+A wound opening can delay the amount of time required to heal, which can cause frustration and sometimes worry in patients as they experience prolonged discomfort and delays in returning to their normal life.
 We especially encourage scrotoplasty patients to be mindful of this risk.
 Thankfully, simple wound care will resolve the issue over time.
 We do not suture reopened wounds from bottom surgery due to infection risk.
 For these reasons, we suggest that your care team help you practice patience, compassion and trust with your body as it does its best to heal.

 To help manage and prevent complications, we will present you with recovery guidelines before your operation––such as mobility limitations, exercise, avoiding smoking and alcohol, and addressing your other medical conditions.
 Know that you can always count on our dedicated staff for support if any issue arises.

-Full Name(Required)
+Preferred Name(Required)